 - Tent, pegs and groundsheet

 - Water bottle

 Sleeping outside is fun.
 Who doesn’t love an excuse to stay up late and have marshmallows for dinner?
 (As part of a balanced diet of course!)

 Big Wild Sleepout is a chance to do something different, as a family, and get closer to nature at the same time.
-Better still, you don’t have to go anywhere, and it’s free.
+Better still, you don't actually need to go anywhere – you can even sleep in your back garden!

 But there’s a serious message too.
 Nature is in trouble: In the last 25 years, for example, almost half of our hedgehogs have disappeared.
 We believe that, if the next generation feel connected to nature, they’ll be more inspired to help fight for its future.

 Bill and Sam: Our Big Wild Sleepout